QUICK JUMPS: First Time Homebuyer Program | Minor Home Repair Program

 2019-20 Community Development Block Grant Application

-Community Development Block Grant (CDBG) application starts on Jan.
-7 and the deadline for submitting application is 5 p.m., Friday, Feb.
-8, 2019.
-Hyperlinks below include downloadable information regarding the program, application procedure, approval process, checklists and application forms.
+Community Development Block Grant (CDBG) application for the 2019-20 program year has ended.
+Application documents listed below include downloadable information regarding the program, application procedure, approval process, checklists and application forms.
+These documents are now available only for information purposes.
 For questions, please contact Planning and Special Projects by calling 969-1600 or 969-1200.

 - CDBG-Program and Application Information 2019